gdwoolbert3/gen_buffer/CONTRIBUTING.md

 1. Ensure that your code is well-formatted and that all unit tests are passing (there is a GitHub workflow that checks both).
-2. Ensure that any new functionality is well-documented in the function/module docs as well as in the README.md (if applicable).
+2. Ensure that any new functionality is well-documented in the function/module docs as well as in `README.md` (if applicable).
 3. Increase any relevant version numbers if applicable.
-This library uses semantic versioning ([SemVer](http://semver.org/)).
+This project uses semantic versioning ([SemVer](http://semver.org/)).
 4. Pull Requests require merge approval from a code owner (enforced by GitHub).